 - Ask new people to sign up for your newsletter

 - Make items for the party that are unique to what you usually offer

 - Offer free personalization to ornaments

-- Let people try your products if you are selling soaps, lotions, honey, etc.
+- Let people try your products if you sell soaps, lotions, honey, etc.

 It is easy to sell Christmas crafts by hosting craft sale parties.

-This is the time of year when people are searching for unique gifts for their friends and family.
+This is the time of year when people search for unique gifts for their friends and family.

-The first couple of parties you host will feel overwhelming but the tips I provided for you above will make the event go much smoother for you.
+The first couple of parties you host will feel overwhelming, but my tips will make the event much smoother for you.